How can we get hold of the knowledge that's developing in grassroots environment groups right across Victoria, and share it easily and quickly?

 At regional level, CLEA targets Network Weavers, those people who are happy to share their connections and who move expertise and support through the Landcare community.

-An action research approach, learning as we go
+Action research: learning as we go

 What Landcare Leaders think gives themes from early interviews with community leaders in Landcare.